jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 89. And Zechariah, when he called out to his
 Lord, “My Lord, do not leave me alone, even though you are the Best of heirs.”

 90. So We answered him, and gave him John.

-And We cured his wife for him.
+We cured his wife for him.
 They used to vie in doing righteous deeds, and used to call on Us in love and awe, and they used to hum- ble themselves to Us.

 91. And she who guarded her virginity.
 We breathed into her of Our spirit, and made her and her son a sign to the world.

-92. This community of yours is one commu- nity, and I am your Lord, so worship Me.
+92. This community of yours is one community, and I am your Lord, so worship Me.
-93. But they splintered themselves into fac- tions.
+93. But they splintered themselves into factions.
 They will all return to Us.
-94. Whoever does righteous deeds, and is a be- liever, his effort will not be denied.
+94. Whoever does righteous deeds, and is a believer, his effort will not be denied.
 We are writing it down for him.

-95. There is a ban on the town that We had de- stroyed—that they will not return.
+95. There is a ban on the town that We had destroyed—that they will not return.
 Until, when Gog and Magog are let loose, and they swarm down from every mound.

 97. The promise of truth has drawn near.
 The eyes of those who disbelieved will stare in
 horror: “Woe to us.
 We were oblivious to this.
 In fact, we were wrongdoers.”

 98. You and what you worship besides Allah are fuel for Hell.
 You will descend into it.
 99. Had these been gods, they would not have descended into it.
 All will abide in it.
 96.

-100. In
-it they will wail.
+100. In it they will wail.
 In it they will not hear. for those who deserved goodness from
 Us—these will be kept away from it.

 102. They will not hear its hissing, and they will forever abide in what their hearts desire.

-103. The Supreme Fear will not worry them, and the angels will receive them: “This is your
-Day which you were promised.”
+103. The Supreme Fear will not worry them, and the angels will receive them: “This is your Day which you were promised.”

 104. On the Day when We fold the heaven, like the folding of a book.
 Just as We began the first creation, We will repeat it—a promise binding on Us.
 We will act.

-105. We have written in the Psalms, after the Reminder, that the earth will be inherited by
-My righteous servants.
+105. We have written in the Psalms, after the Reminder, that the earth will be inherited by My righteous servants.

 106. Indeed, in this is a message for people who worship.

 107. We did not send you except as mercy to mankind.

 108. Say, “It is revealed to me that your God is
 One God.
 Are you going to submit?”

-109. But if they turn away, say, “I have in- formed you sufficiently.
+109. But if they turn away, say, “I have informed you sufficiently.
 Although I do not know whether what you are promised is near or far.”

 110. He knows what is said openly, and He knows what you conceal.

 111. “And I do not know whether it is perhaps a trial for you, and an enjoyment for a while.”

 112. He said, “My Lord, judge with justice.”

 And, “Our Lord is the Gracious, Whose help is sought against what you allege.”

 101. As